NHSDigital/software-engineering-quality-framework/practices/guides/commit-signing.md

     1. Review your inputs and press enter `O` to confirm
     1. Define a passphrase for the key

-1. Test the key is visible and export the PGP PUBLIC KEY (to your clipboard):
+1. Test the key is visible and export the PGP public key (to your clipboard):

     ```bash
     gpg -k # This should list the new key
     gpg --armor --export <my_email_address> | pbcopy
     ```

-    > Your PGP PUBLIC KEY is now in your clipboard!
+    > Your PGP public key is now in your clipboard!

 1. [Add the public key to your GitHub account](https://github.com/settings/gpg/new) (`Settings` -> `SSH and GPG keys` -> `New GPG key`)